RetroSwimAU/TeradriveCode/README.md

 ### Issues
 * Needs an ISA POST analyser card listening on port 0x80 installed.
-* Singe (I guess) not all the VDP ram is written to, there are artifacts.
+* Since (I guess) not all the VDP ram is written to, there are artifacts.

 ### Resources
 * Same forum post as above